A vanishing identity on adjoint Reidemeister torsions of twist knots: Adjoint Reidemeister torsion of twist knots

-Note that \begin{itemize} \item Several choices are involved in the definition of $\mathbb{T}_\gamma(\chi_\rho)$: a triangulation of $M$, an order/orientations of the cells of $M$, lifts of the cells of $M$ to $\Mt$, a basis of $\mathfrak{g}$, and the vector $v$.
-However, it turns out that the adjoint torsion does not depend on these choices;

-\item Orientations of $K$, $\mu$, $\gamma$, and $\partial M$ are also involved in the definition of $\mathbb{T}_\gamma(\chi_\rho)$.
-If we reverse one of them, the sign of $\mathbb{T}_\gamma(\chi_\rho)$ changes.
-We thus fix these orientations once and for all.
-As far as we consider Conjecture \ref{conj:main}, the choices of these orientations would not be essential. \end{itemize}
+\begin{remark} The definition of $\tau_\gamma(\chi_\rho)$ involves several choices: a triangulation of $M$, an order/orientations of the cells of $M$, lifts of the cells of $M$ to $\Mt$, a basis of $\mathfrak{g}$, and the vector $v$.
+However, it turns out that the adjoint torsion does not depend on these choices.
+Also, the definition of $\tau_\gamma(\chi_\rho)$ involves the choices of orientations of $K$, $\mu$, $\gamma$, and $\partial M$.
+If we reverse one of these, the sign of $\tau_\gamma(\chi_\rho)$ changes.
+We therefore fix these orientations once and for all.
+Note that choices of these orientations do not matter when we consider Conjecture \ref{conj:main}. \end{remark}